ltackmann/log4dart/README.md

 ========
 **Log4Dart** is a powerful and extensible logger for Dart inspired by [Slf4J][slf4j].
-It supports logging at ERROR, WARN, INFO and DEBUG levels and has easy support for configuring specific appenders and logging formats.
-It also supports a nested diagnostic context that allows you to eassly make session specific log traces accross deep and recursive calls.
+It supports logging at ERROR, WARN, INFO and DEBUG levels and has easy support for configuring appenders and logging formats.
+It also supports a nested diagnostic context that allows you to eassly make session specific log traces accross deep calls.

 Using log4dart
 --------------